Essay Writing: To Entertain, to Inform, or To Persuade

 WHY does a person write an essay?
 Typically the purpose of any piece of writing falls into one of three categories: to entertain readers or tell them a story (narrative writing), to inform readers about a topic or idea (expository writing) or to convince readers to do or think something (argumentative or persuasive writing).
 A narrative essay typically includes characters and dialogue, as well as conflict and resolution.
 An expository essay includes facts and figures, as well as a logical order or sequence, while an argumentative essay features reasons, arguments and claims.

 Here are some typical examples for each essay format:

 The WHO of an Essay

-In persuasive writing, knowing the audience is probably the most essential.
+In argumentative or persuasive writing, knowing the audience is probably the most essential.
 If an essay is written to convince people to do or believe something, it is vital to know what opinions they might already have.
 In other words, writing an essay on why the 2015 Star War’s “The Force Awakens” is the best film in the franchise might be met with enthusiasm in peer readers, but those who stood in line to see the first film in 1977 may need a lot of convincing to agree.

 Knowing how to write an essay (grammar, spelling and organization) is important, but remember that so is the why and the who!